eliasdejong/viperlith/docs/ARCHITECTURE.md

 <img src="images/react_state_mgmt.webp" alt="React state management" width="800">

-Relying on the browser for most functionality is not only viable, but in fact faster and more reliable than trying to recreate everything in JavaScript for the same result.
+Relying on the browser for most functionality is not only viable, but in fact faster and more reliable than trying to recreate everything in JavaScript.

 ### The Magic Sauce: Idiomorph
 [Idiomorph](https://github.com/bigskysoftware/idiomorph) is a sophisticated DOM-morphing algorithm, and Datastar uses its own adapted implementation.

 This algorithm takes any fragment of HTML and *morphs* it into the local DOM, replacing or inserting content on the page.
 It is possible to target individual elements, or morph the entire page at once.

 Practically, this means we no longer have to care about partial rendering or diffing for performance reasons.
-We can send the **entire page** at once (known as a "fat morph"), and the algorithm will only touch the real DOM where it needs to change.
+The server can send the **entire page** at once (known as a "fat morph"), and the algorithm on the client will only touch the real DOM where it needs to change.
 This allows us to render the whole page from a single function (`html = render(DB)`) on the backend, and simply re-render when the state (DB) changes.
 No manual diffing or VDOM required.

 ### Practically Cheating: Brotli Compression
 One of the reputes against sending full-page replacements over the network is: "But what about bandwidth?".